 Your resume goes to the staffing agency

 After you’ve applied for a travel job on Fusion Marketplace, your resume is automatically sent to the healthcare staffing agency that posted the specific job opportunity.
-Again, your Marketplace profile can act as your professional resume to help keep you organized during the application and hiring process.
 When you use your traveler profile as your resume, you share a personalized summary, employment experience, level of education, earned certifications and licenses, plus personal and professional references.
 To top it off, Fusion Marketplace automatically downloads your profile in the proper resume format, so you have one less thing to do.

-Once the agency receives your application, they’ll get your resume as a PDF attachment, and a staffing recruiter then chooses or is assigned your application for review.
-The nitty gritty of the process differs on the staffing agency, but the important thing to know is your resume ends up in the hands of a recruiter after you click “apply.”
+Once the agency receives your application, they’ll get your resume as a PDF, and a staffing recruiter then chooses or is assigned your application for review.
+The details of the process differ on the staffing agency, but the important thing to know is your resume ends up in the hands of a recruiter after you click “apply.”